-The Parkers car valuation calculator gives you independent prices and accurate car values on all post-2000 (W) cars.
-We also do van valuations too.
-Our team of independent experts visit hundreds of car dealers and auctions every month, to research the actual selling price of thousands of cars.
+The Parkers car valuation calculator is a simple-to-use and extremely powerful tool.
+It gives you independent prices and accurate values on all post-2000 (X-registration) cars, using results from a massive number of transactions.
+Our team of independent experts visit hundreds of car dealers and auctions every month to research the actual selling price of thousands of cars.

 We get asked lots of questions about car valuations and how they work for you.
 Below, you can read our Frequently Asked Questions (FAQs), which should tell you everything you need to know about our car valuations.

-Q: How do you get a Parkers car valuation?
+Q: How can I get a Parkers car valuation?